mobizt/FirebaseClient/README.md

 ## Incompatability

-This library APIs are not compattible with Firebase-ESP8266, Firebase-ESP32 and Firebase-ESP-Clientlibraries.
+This library APIs are not compattible with Firebase-ESP8266, Firebase-ESP32 and Firebase-ESP-Client libraries.

 If you are using those libraries, the code should be rewritten.

+In addition, some features are changed which included the following.

 ### Realtime Database